JanHerca/urantiapedia/output/wikijs/en/article/Luz_y_Vida/Encuentro_de_Lectores_del_Libro_de_Urantia_9.md

 Let's see, Board of Directors, you are already taking time to announce the next one!

 > _Spirit-gravity pull and response thereto operate not only on the universe as a whole but also even between individuals and groups of individuals.
 There is a spiritual cohesiveness among the spiritual and spiritized personalities of any world, race, nation, or believing group of individuals.
 There is a direct attractiveness of a spirit nature between spiritually minded persons of like tastes and longings.
-The term *kindred spirits* is not wholly a figure of speech._ ([UB 7:1.6](/en/The_Urantia_Book/7#p1_6))
+The term *kindred spirits* is not wholly a figure of speech._ (<a id="a262_474"></a>[UB 7:1.6](/en/The_Urantia_Book/7#p1_6))

 ## The pictures